Darkmatter126ms/Wealth-Wellness-Hub/WealthWell_Demo_Script.md

 Let us show you the app.
 If you key in the wrong password, you will be denied.
 Afterwards, you log in with your credentials, and WealthWell immediately prompts a two-factor authentication step, because when we're talking about someone's entire financial life, security isn't optional, but mandatory.

-Once you're in, you will be prompted to answer a set of questions to determine your risk profile, and based on what you answer, you will be given a risk-class and this actually would affect how your wellness score is calculated.
-For example, if you are deemed as Conservative, more weights will be allocated to liquidity and emergency funds when calculating the score, as we recognise there is no one-size-fits-all way in determining a score that is already ambiguous to quantify in the first place.
+Once you're in, you will be prompted to answer a set of questions to determine your risk profile, and based on what you answer, you will be given a risk-class.
+We personalise your financial wellness score using a dynamic risk profile, because financial health isn’t one-size-fits-all.

 Afterwards, users will be prompt to give feedback on the app for every 10 logins, and for first-time users, there will be a quick walkthrough to use the app, especially features that we think users may miss.